U.S. airlines ditch 2020 forecasts, slash flights and costs on virus hit

 "This clearly is not an economic event.
 This is a fear event, probably more akin to what we saw at 9/11 than necessarily what we saw in 2009," Delta Chief Executive Officer Ed Bastian told an industry conference.
 Delta said it was cutting domestic capacity by 10% to 15% and international by 20% to 25% and freezing hiring across the company, offering voluntary leave options to staff and looking at early retirement of older aircraft.

-The airline said it had over $7.3 billion in available capital as of March 9, and was "well-positioned" to manage through the crisis, noting that a fall in fuel prices is expected to drive about $3 billion in 2020 cost savings.
-Oil sank to around a fifth in value on Monday.
-United, which had already announced capacity cuts, said it had raised an extra $2 billion in financing, bringing total liquidity to $8 billion, while slashing its 2020 capital expenditure by more than a third to about $4.5 billion.
+American is cutting domestic capacity by 7.5% in April and international by 10% for the upcoming summer season and said it was reducing pilot training classes and eyeing other cost savings.
+It noted that a fall in fuel prices is expected to save $3 billion in 2020 costs.
+Oil sank around a fifth in value on Monday.

-It also said CEO Oscar Munoz and President Scott Kirby are forgoing their base salaries through at least June 30, 2020.
-The steps follow a string of other announcements by airlines in recent weeks to tackle the impact of the outbreak on consumer sentiment ahead of the summer season.
+United and American have also suspended share buybacks.
+While U.S. airlines have strong balance sheets, significantly lower debt levels and sizeable cash reserves versus prior crises, no one can predict the depth of the virus.

-Analysts have said that U.S. airlines have strong balance sheets, significantly lower debt levels and sizeable cash reserves than they have before prior crises.
-Though executives have warned that no one can predict how long and how deep the coronavirus crisis will be.
-In a message to employees on Monday, Southwest CEO Gary Kelly said he was taking a 10% pay cut in response to a "severe recession" for the airlines industry.
+Airlines shares enjoyed a 3.4% rebound on Tuesday after recent heavy declines.
+In a message to employees on Monday, Southwest CEO Gary Kelly said he was taking a 10% pay cut in response to a "severe recession" for the airlines' industry.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)